 - I was at odds with virtually everyone in my life and eventually found myself alone in a dark apartment in Houston – The electricity had been cut off and I was being evicted for failure to pay rent

 After research and a lot of contemplation, I joined the US Army in August of 2007 with the hopes of becoming a Special Forces Soldier (AKA – Green Beret).
-I payed off my debt in the same 3 years it took me to get through one of the Military’s most notoriously difficult training pipelines.
+I payed off my debts in the same 3 years it took me to get through one of the Military’s most notoriously difficult training pipelines.
 Eventually, I served as a Special Forces Medic in Afghanistan…

 Afghanistan Feb 2011 – Feb 2012